MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 5. Choose **Save**.

+### Use the old admin center to add existing guests to an Office 365 Group

+If the guest already exists in your directory (see above), you can add them to your groups from the Office Admin Center or the Exchange Admin Center.

+1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.

+2. Select the group you want to add the guest to, and choose **Edit** in the **Members** section.

+3. Select the name of the guest you want to add.

+4. Choose **Save**.

 ### Invite guests

 You can't invite guests from the Office Admin Center or the Exchange Admin Center at this time.
 To invite guests centrally you might consider using the Azure Active Directory B2B collaboration preview.
 For more information, see [About the Azure AD B2B collaboration preview](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b).